NCBI-Hackathons/Semantic-search-log-analysis-pipeline/README.md

 ## How to Analyze Your Own Data

 If you have direct access to your own search logs, start with the 01 py file.
-If you are exporting from Google Analytics > Behavior > Site Search, open the 01 file called listOfUniqueUnassignedAfterGS.xlsx, make your columns match it, and start with the 02 py file.
+If you are exporting from Google Analytics > Behavior > Site Search, open the 01 file called listOfUniqueUnassignedAfterPhase1.xlsx, make your columns match it, and start with the 02 py file.
 You will need to remove all procedures for dataframes starting with "log."

 ## Workflow